Last Updated on June 30, 2020 by Michael Brockbank

 How beginner streamers do not have access to Twitch Bits.

+In other words, you need to be an Amazon Affiliate before you can benefit from bits.
 For some people, this could take an incredibly long time.

 After all, most lurkers don’t donate or interact with the broadcaster.
 In essence, it’s like turning on the TV and walking out of the room for the sake of having it on.